igocooper/image-paster/src/README.md

 `data-loop` - if explicitly set to `false` would clear canvas on user click when no images left, and only then re-initialize images.

+### CSS hooks
+`--mobile-tap-hint-width` - allows you to set width of mobile hint to ket user know that he can tap the screen `--mobile-tap-hand-fill` - allows you to set fill color for mobile tap hint hand `--mobile-tap-hand-stroke` - allows you to set stroke color for mobile tap hint hand `--mobile-tap-stroke` - allows you to set stroke color for mobile tap bubble press effect

 ### EXAMPLE OF USAGE

 ```html